 Table of Contents

 I have more than three decades of expertise in structural biology and protein engineering, with a focus on combining state-of-the-art protein biochemistry, biophysical, structural and computational approaches in protein engineering programs.
-I have published more than 140 peer-reviewed scientific papers (H-index = 44, >7000 citations) in high impact journals that include Science, PNAS (10), Nature Struct.
+I have published more than 145 peer-reviewed scientific papers in high impact journals that include Science, PNAS (10), Nature Struct.
 Mol.
 Biol.
 (2), Nature Chem.
-Biol., Nature Communications and Nature Immunology (2), and delivered more than 90 research seminars.
-I have secured in excess of AUD$13 million in research funding and am the named co-inventor on 6 patents.
-Further details at ORCID (https://bit.ly/2PyU9mX).
+Biol., Nature Communications and Nature Immunology (2), and delivered more than 100 research seminars.
+I have secured in excess of AUD$15 million in research funding and am the named co-inventor on 7 patents.
+In 2020 I founded PTNG Consulting, specialising in providing solutions in structural biology, protein engineering and design, and computational biology.
+Current clients include Biotechnology companies and academic institutions worldwide.
+In collaboration with partners from industry and academia, PTNG is also using protein engineering approaches to create a toolbox of novel synthetic protein therapeutics, notably antibodies, antibody-like proteins and serine protease inhibitors.
+In 2021 I founded Biovidera, a molecular visualisation and animation company.
+I currently hold an Adjunct Associate Professor appointment at the Department of Biochemistry and Molecular Biology, Monash University, Australia.
+Further details at ORCID: https://bit.ly/2PyU9mX.

 Skills and Expertise